PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 1. Create a new 'Debug Configuration' of type 'EmmyLua New Debug'
 2. Open the Visual Studio Code extensions folder.
 On Windows, this defaults to `%USERPROFILE%/.vscode/extensions`.
-3. Find the subfolder that contains `emmy_core.dll`.
+3. Find the sub-folder that contains `emmy_core.dll`.
 You should find both x86 and x64; pick x86.
 For example, `C:/Users/someuser/.vscode/extensions/tangzx.emmylua-0.3.28/debugger/emmy/windows/x86`.
 4. Paste the following code snippet directly below `function launch:OnInit()` in `./Launch.lua`:
   ```lua
 -- This is the path to emmy_core.dll.
 The ?.dll at the end is intentional.